andreaintech/Book-Notes-React-Native-for-Mobile-Development/README.md

 This is the main App component.
 As you can see, it’s just a JavaScript file that contains some HTML code.
 If you have been building software for some time, you know it is a best practice to keep your HTML and JavaScript code separate.
 Looking at this example, it goes against this fundamental best practice.

+The reason this best practice exists is to decrease coupling and increase cohesion, which means we write the UI in HTML and logic in JavaScript.
+The challenge with this approach is that we can only attach behavior to HTML through HTML elements (like ID, class, etc.).